rob-writes-code/dnd_monsters/README.md

-# dnd_monsters
+# Dungeons & Dragons Monsters

-A data streaming project using PySpark and Kafka.
+A data streaming project which follows the movements of several DnD monsters using PySpark and Kafka.